Travelers' Tales: Tanzania

-Maurice and Betty Kanareck travelled to Tanzania with Audley
+Maurice and Betty Kanareck traveled to Tanzania with Audley

 We chose the Serengeti in Tanzania for our first safari experience and trip to Africa.

 We were met in Arusha by our driver-guide for the week, a wonderful cheery Tanzanian who rejoiced in the name of Engelbert (apparently his father had been a great fan of singer Engelbert Humperdinck!).
 He had also been a Park Ranger for many years and, as we were to discover, all those years of experience were to prove invaluable when it came to spotting game.
 His vehicle was a rugged Toyota Land Cruiser and I spent most of the trip standing, looking out from the roof hatch.

 As it had been an overnight flight, we spent the afternoon recovering by the pool at our first lodge — a perfect way to start.
 The following day the safari began in earnest.
 Our first surprise was how close we got to the animals: 15, 20, 30 yards... we obviously posed no threat, and so it was a delight to see, for example, grazing giraffe or a leopard draped over the branch of a tree without even having to use the zoom on the camera!